Pressing Soft Plastic // ONLINE TUTORIAL

 ♻️ Why This Tutorial?

-Fear not the uncertainty of learning a new technique.
-We've done the trial and error for you with hundreds of experiments in a decade of upcycling.
-Get the distilled learnings and successes in an easy to follow process so you can spend less time testing and more time making!
+Great bang for buck: We've done thousands of experiments through a decade of upcycling.
+Get the distilled learnings and successes with this easy to follow process so you can spend less time testing and more time creating!

 🌍 Start Upcycling today